Loblaws

-Loblaws is a Canadian supermarket chain with stores located in the province of Ontario, and in Alberta and British Columbia under the Loblaws CityMarket banner.
+Loblaws Inc. is a Canadian supermarket chain with stores located in the province of Ontario, and in Alberta and British Columbia under the Loblaws CityMarket banner.
 Headquartered in Brampton, Ontario, Loblaws is a subsidiary of Loblaw Companies Limited, Canada's largest food distributor.

 History

 Loblaw Groceterias was founded by Theodore Loblaw and John Milton Cork in 1919.
-Loblaw opened the first Canadian self-service grocery store in Toronto in June 1919.
+Loblaw opened the first Canadian self-service supermarket in Toronto in June 1919.
 During the 1920s the company grew throughout Ontario.
-By the 1930s it had 107 stores in Ontario and 50 in New York state.
+By the 1930s it had 107 stores in Ontario and 50 in the state of New York.

 In 1947, Garfield Weston struck a deal to acquire a block of 100,000 shares of Loblaw Groceterias Co.
 Limited, which had become one of the country's leading supermarket chains.
 By 1953, George Weston Limited had established majority control.

-Loblaws stores used to operate across Canada until the early 1960s when most locations in western Canada were rebranded as SuperValu, and later as Real Canadian Superstore.
+Loblaws stores operated across Canada until the early 1960s when most locations in western Canada were rebranded as SuperValu, and later as Real Canadian Superstore.

 Retail sales and earnings were in decline in the 1970s as Loblaws' aging chain of supermarkets looked increasingly uncompetitive.
 The company initiated a broad marketing strategy that saw a prototype store renovated and remodelled in new colours and a new Loblaws logo.
-In the mid-1970s stores in the United States were sold to Bells Markets; however some Loblaws stores in northwestern Pennsylvania continued operation into the early 1990s.
+In the mid-1970s stores in the United States were sold to Bells Markets; however, some Loblaws stores in northwestern Pennsylvania continued operation into the early 1990s.

-In 1996, in addition to revitalizing the look of its stores, Loblaw management earmarked $40 million for the development of its in-house, private label program.
+In 1996, in addition to revitalizing the look of its stores, Loblaw management earmarked $40 million for the development of its in-house, private-label program.

 Super Centre

 Super Centre was a hyper supermarket banner used by Loblaws during the 1990s in Ontario.
 Some stores were an expansion from the Super-Valu banner.
 These stores were about 60000 to 120000 sqft in size on average, larger than standard supermarkets, sold a wider selection of merchandise (including department store merchandise, such as clothing), and contained in-store pharmacies.
 The initial concept was successful, but many of their locations failed as competition grew.

 The concept was abandoned by the late 1990s with locations being downsized, re-branded as Loblaws stores and sold altogether.
-The brand survived in Atlantic Canada as Atlantic Superstore and re-emerged later as Real Canadian Superstore.
+The brand survived in Atlantic Canada as Atlantic Superstore, now Real Atlantic Superstore.